 “The Presidential Memorandum – Improving the Federal Recruitment and Hiring Process,” issued on May 11, 2010, requires agencies to use the category rating approach to assess and select job applicants for positions filled through Competitive Examining.
 Agencies are required to evaluate candidates’ applications and place them into two or more predetermined quality categories.
 Quality categories are defined by Human Resources (HR) with the assistance of Subject Matter Experts (SMEs) through job analysis prior to the posting of an announcement.
 The categories are written to reflect the requirements to perform the job successfully and to distinguish differences in the quality of candidates’ job-related competencies or Knowledge, Skills, and Abilities (KSAs).

-Applicants can either compile and write their federal resume / application independently with the proper resources and knowledge or hire a professional federal resume writing service such as CareerPro Global.
+Applicants can either compile and write their federal resume / application independently with the proper resources and knowledge.

 Write Your Resume

 When writing your federal resume you have to consider many things and include all required information.
 Format is also important.
 If you are good at putting your thoughts down on paper and have the time available you can complete your resume application as long as you fully understand the application process.
 I wrote many federal applications during my 35 + years of government service with great success.
 I was also a trained and certified federal rating official and reviewed and rated thousands of job applications.